4044+ orders placed in your location

 Overview

 Lipids are fats and fatty substances used as a source of energy by the body.
-A lipid profile is a combination of blood tests that helps measure the levels of different types of lipids in the bloodstream.
+A lipid profile means a combination of blood tests that helps measure the value of different types of lipids in the bloodstream.
 Cholesterol, triglycerides, high-density lipoprotein (HDL) and low-density lipoprotein (LDL) are the different types of lipids present in the body.

 The lipid profile test measures Total Cholesterol, serum triglycerides, serum HDL, serum LDL and serum VLDL.
 The test also measures the total cholesterol/HDL cholesterol ratio.
 The lipid profile result will include the value of these parameters.

 Cholesterol is a form of fat the body needs.
-It helps make the cells’ outer membranes stable.
-Higher than normal levels of total cholesterol are linked to the risk of cardiovascular diseases.
+It helps to make cells’ outer membranes stable.
+Higher than normal levels of total cholesterol are linked with the risk of cardiovascular diseases.
 This high reading is not equivalent to a positive lipid profile test.
 There cannot be a negative lipid profile test result either.

 Triglycerides are another form of fat that is measurable along with cholesterol.
-High levels of triglycerides are a known risk factor for diabetes, high blood pressure and heart disease.
-Triglycerides are abbreviated as TGC in some lipid profile results.
+High levels of triglycerides are a known risk factor for diabetes, high blood pressure and heart diseases.
+Triglycerides have the abbreviation as TGC in some lipid profile results.

 There are certain risk factors that may contribute to abnormally high levels of blood cholesterol levels.
 Factors such as obesity, lack of exercise, poor diet, alcohol consumption and cigarette smoking can lead to high serum cholesterol levels.

 The lipid profile test results help to detect abnormal levels of blood cholesterol and triglycerides.
 This detection can help reduce the risk of cardiovascular diseases.
-Sometimes a lipid profile test is prescribed as part of a routine health check-up.
+Sometimes a lipid profile test prescription is a part of a routine health check-up.
 This check-up might help the physician to suggest any lifestyle changes or prescribe medicines when necessary.

 There are no direct signs or symptoms of dyslipidaemia.
 Abnormal lipid values may be present if a person has the following conditions: